biogeochemistry/MyLake_public/README.md

 This version refines DOC (3 pools), DIC equilibria, O2 dynamics, microbial metabolicm and improved sediment-water interactions (with full diagenetic model for sediment including OM, P, N, C, Fe, Mn, Al, H+)

-Publication: Pending.
+Publication:  Couture RM, DeWit H, Tominaga K, Kiuru P, Markelov I (2015) Oxygen dynamics in a boreal lake responds to long-term changes in climate, ice phenology and DOC inputs.
+Journal of Geophysical Research: Biogeosciences 120 (11) 2441-2456.
+10.1002/2015JG003065

 Contact : rmc@niva.no

 To gain access to the Mylake private GitHub send your github username to : rmc@niva.no.
 Please tell us about your research and applications !
 ***
-MyLake is also in pyhton !
+MyLake is also in pyhton.
 This version developped at NVE is the latest update to simulate ice formation.
 See https://github.com/ragnarekker/Ice-modelling
 ***
-Latest updated Oct.
-2015
+Latest updated Sept.
+2016